Genital herpes

 Treatment for genital herpes

-There's no cure.
+There's no cure for genital herpes.
 Symptoms clear up by themselves, but the blisters can come back (an outbreak or recurrence).

 Treatment from a sexual health clinic can help.